 The public is invited to review and provide input on the 2023 Consolidated Performance & Evaluation Report (CAPER), which is a summary of the Dane County Community Development Block Grant (CDBG) and Home Investment Partnerships (HOME) accomplishments and progress towards objectives in the Consolidated Plan.
 A public hearing is scheduled for Tuesday, March 19th, 5:00pm at the CCB Room 354

 Applications for our Business Loan funds are accepted on a rolling basis.
 Please visit the Revolving Loan Fund page for more details.

-CDBG is authorized by the Housing and Community Development Act of 1974 .
+Dane County CDBG and HOMECDBG is authorized by the Housing and Community Development Act of 1974.
 CDBG is one of HUD's programs which provides eligible metropolitan cities and urban counties (called "entitlement communities") with annual direct grants that they can use to provide decent housing, suitable living environments, and expanded economic opportunities, principally for low and moderate income persons.
 Dane County became an entitlement community in 1999 and annually receives approximately $1 million in CDBG funds.

 About the Programs

-The CDBG and HOME programs are housed in the Office of Economic and Workforce Development of the Dane County Executive’s Office.
+The CDBG and HOME programs are housed in the Housing Access and Affordability Office of the Dane County Department of Human Services.
 The Office works through community-based groups on projects to strengthen communities and to expand opportunities for low- and moderate-income households throughout Dane County (outside of Madison).
 The Office invests in community-based groups that forward the priorities to:

 The 13-member Dane County Community Development Block Grant (CDBG) Commission provides oversight for the CDBG and HOME programs.
 The Commission is charged with addressing policy issues related to housing and community development and with recommending eligible projects, activities, and contracts to the County Board of Supervisors and County Executive.